-On the rare occasion when I get some spare time, I like to knit, read, run, go camping, and eat chocolate with a high cocoa content.
+On the rare occasion when I get some spare time, I like to knit, read, run, hike, and eat chocolate with a high cocoa content.
 Not necessarily all at the same time, but believe me, it can be done.

 Although training with and working for NCT are a big part of my life, and I’m proud to be an NCT Breastfeeding Counsellor, everything written on this website is my own or a guest’s content, and does not intend to represent NCT in any way.